-NOTE: The Humidi-MiZer system is a factory installed option.
+NOTE: The Humidi-MiZer system is a factory installed option which is available for size 17, 20, 24 and 28 units equipped with RTPF condenser coils.

 The Humidi-MiZer dehumidification system requires a field-supplied and installed space relative humidity control device.
-This device may be a separate humidistat control (contact closes on rise in space RH above control setpoint) (see Fig. 50) or a combination thermostat-humidistat control device such as Carrier's Edge® Pro Thermidistat (see Fig. 51) with isolated contact set for dehumidification control.
+This device may be a separate humidistat control (contact closes on rise in space RH above control setpoint) (see Fig. 50) or a combination thermostat-humidistat control device such as Carrier's EDGE® Pro Thermidistat (see Fig. 51) with isolated contact set for dehumidification control.
 The humidistat is normally used in applications where a temperature control is already provided (units with PremierLinkTM control).